CADViewer/NextCloud/README.md

 #### Current versions - version 10.4.1 onwards

 The Nextcloud docker AIO is based on an Alpine Linux installation.
-This barebone Linus is unable to run c++ applications, therfore in order to run the AutoXchange CAD converter, navigate into the Alpine docker container and execute the following:
+This barebone Linus is unable to run c++ applications, therfore in order to run the CADViewer AutoXchange CAD converter, navigate into the Alpine docker container and execute the following:

 ```
 apk add gcompat